commercialhaskell/stack/GUIDE.md

     stack exec ghci

-But that won't loading up locally written modules for access.
+But that won't load up locally written modules for access.
 For that, use the `stack ghci` command.
-To then load modules from your project, use the `:m` (for "module" command followed by the module name.
+To then load modules from your project, use the `:m` command (for "module") followed by the module name.

 ## ghc/runghc